 Restorative Justice: We believe punishment is not always the best solution to a problem.
 Restoration is an inside job.
 Therefore, we work with individuals and communities, showing them that transformation grows from the inside out.

-Trauma-informed: Because fifty percent of children and youth experience one or more traumatic events in their lifetimes, we are sensitive to trauma and the many ways it impacts people throughout their lives.
+Trauma-informed: Where there is violence, there are decades of trauma behind these cycles.
+This is why we are sensitive to trauma and the many ways it impacts people throughout their lives.
 We support people who are both directly and indirectly exposed to violence and connect them to whatever services they need to help them move through their pain.

 Principles of Nonviolence: Everything we do draws from Dr. King’s principles of nonviolence, which state that violence is learned, cyclical, and systemic.
 So we’re here to unlearn violence, break the cycle, and change the system.